 Where were the toys sold?

-According to Hasbro, the products were sold at various retail outlets across Europe, including Austria, Belgium, Finland, France, Germany, Ireland, The Netherlands, Russia, Switzerland, UK, Jersey, and Indonesia.
+According to Hasbro, the products were sold at various retail outlets across Europe, including Austria, Belgium, Finland, France, Germany, Ireland, The Netherlands, Russia, Switzerland, UK, Windsor, and Indonesia.

 What is the risk to health?